 From the Latin, meaning “without setting a day.”
 A sine die adjournment signifies that Congress has adjourned (suspended its business) at the end of an annual or special session.

-An election held by states to fill a vacancy created when a Member of Congress dies, resigns, or is expelled.
+An election held by a state to fill a vacancy created when a Member of Congress dies, resigns, or is expelled.
 All House vacancies must be filled by election; Senate vacancies usually are filled by temporary appointments until a special election can be organized.

-A position defined by congressional mandate rather than by the United States Constitution.
+A position defined by congressional mandate rather than by the U.S. Constitution.
 Territorial Delegates and Resident Commissioners are statutory representatives.
-Senators and Representatives are Constitutional Representatives.
+Senators and Representatives are constitutional representatives.

 The right to vote; the term also refers to the exercise of that right.